Chapter 18 : A Woman Left Lonely

-“Well if it isn’t Miss Marianne Minot,” a voice drawled from across the balcony.
+“Well if it isn’t Mademoiselle Marianne Minot,” a voice drawled from across the balcony.
 Marianne turned sharply and saw Rabastan Lestrange emerge from the shadows.
 “I would have recognized that scowl anywhere.”

 She almost cursed in annoyance but as she took another drag from her cigarette, the pureblood’s cold hard façade grew stronger.
 It was the only way she knew how to deal with gits like Lestrange.

 “Rabastan,” the Ravenclaw said indifferently as she focused her attention elsewhere.
 He was intrigued by her never the less and slowly circled behind her as he sucked on the end of his own cigarette.
 Marianne continued to look out straight in front of her but out of the corner of her eye, she saw Rabastan slyly licking his lips.
 She remained steadfast as he obstructed her view and leaned against the railing.

 "Tell me Marianne, how many times have you been to the Valois Mansion?” the Frenchman smirked.

 “Countless,” she sneered as she blew smoke in his face.